anandijain/fusion-models/README.md

   * reprint bottom plate with 5mm wall thickness but make the necesary changes
   * longer dc motor wires
-  * add phone mount to front of pitch holder completed
+  * add phone mount to front of pitch holder
+  * edit search_timeline script to select the TimelineObjects to easily find them
+  * come up with a funny acronym for the project
+  * design a mechanism to clamp in the dc motor power connectors for easy (dis)assembly

+completed
   - create a level shifter with a transistor to give 5v logic to driver from pico
       - resolved by using a motor driver (a4988) that cnan handle 3.3v logic